 Showers used to be simple boxes for fear that any special architectural features could lead to a leak—and expensive repairs.
 But modern tiling materials, especially spreadable waterproof membranes, can put these fears to rest.
 Now you can build in a bench or other structure with confidence and make showering more convenient and pleasant with this how to tile a shower guide.

-In this article, we’ll show you how to build in three features: a bench, a shelf and an alcove.
+In this article, we’ll show you how to build in three features for your tile shower: a bench, a shelf and an alcove.
 We’ll include the key planning steps and the waterproofing and how to tile a shower using special tiling techniques and shower wall tile.
 This project isn’t for a tiling rookie.
 You should have some hands-on tiling experience before tackling a complex project like this one.
 But if you have rudimentary framing skills, and have successfully tiled floors, backsplashes or simple shower surrounds, the advanced techniques we show here will enable you to move on to a shower tiling project like this.

 How to tile a shower like we show here will take you about four full days.
 The shower tiling alone will take two days.
 Shower tile and shower tiling supplies will cost about $600 if you choose standard tile.
 If you want fancy glass tile accents like the ones we show, brace yourself.
 Glass tile can be expensive, so it’s wise to think of it as an accent only.
 It pays to rent or buy a “score and snap” tile cutter if you’re using 4 x 4-in. tiles like we show.
 But if you’re using natural stone or larger tiles and your shower wall tile layout requires lots of cuts, especially notching, rent a tile saw for a day.
 You can score and snap glass tile (small mosaic tiles only), but you’ll break about every 10th tile—not a big deal if you plan the tile layout well and only have to cut a few.